-“If an algorithm were employed to design a sculpture that conveyed the most spectacular of ironies, it might look something like this – a lavish symbol of extinction standing at the front-line of climate disaster.
+A theory-fiction: “If an algorithm were employed to design a sculpture that conveyed the most spectacular of ironies, it might look something like this – a lavish symbol of extinction standing at the front-line of climate disaster.
 Regardless, billionaires aren’t here to look very far past Miami Beach’s turquoise horizon.
 Instead, they’re invested in playing games.
 Fucking with categories.
 Promoting innovation – and it’s accomplice, disruption.
 Contemporary art is part of that regime.
 It is a transnational symbol that cuts across thresholds of all kinds.
 Legal and otherwise.
 The mammoth arrived from the past, and imparts a future; the gilding is a conceit of the present.

 Imagine if the flow of contemporary art were to somehow stall; would recent art be more closely tied to its site of production?
 Would Miami, as the southern most metropolis in the US, become the centre for southern contemporary art?

 This is in fact ground zero for contemporary art in the South.
 As it has been since 2002.
 But we are now faced with a situation that has not appeared since the days of Noah.
 In the future, if rising sea level scenarios hold, it will require us to begin again with Southern Contemporary Art – only it will need to occur elsewhere; from there, we can determine what will come after the contemporary.

 Welcome to Atlanta; the inland metropolis of the South.
 Let’s take a cultural turn and fly past John Portman’s glass skinned enclosures.
 They are ruins of a bygone future.
 Foreboding, and therefore cherished by the dystopian storytellers of the film and TV industry.
 A distinguished architect once said something prophetic about places like these – “We were making sandcastles.
 Now, we swim in the sea that swept them away.”